felixlopz/hubrise-test-task/content/apps/catalog-manager/en/manage-products.md

 ### Add or Edit Product Details

 - In the **Description** field enter the product description.
-- Add one or more **Photos** of the product by clicking on the **Add** icon.
-For Food Ordering and Delivery platforms, we recommend that images should be jpg or png, 1920x1080 pixels, with a ratio of 16:9.
+- Add one or more photos of the product by clicking on the **+** icon.
+For food ordering and delivery platforms, we recommend that images should be jpg or png, 1920x1080 pixels, with a ratio of 16:9.
 - If the product has variations that a customer needs to choose from, tick the **multiple SKU** check box.
-You will then need to enter the SKU, **Price** and **Ref code** for each variation.
+You will then need to enter the SKU **Name**, **Price** and **Ref code** for each variation.
 If there are no variations, then you can enter the price and ref code.
+- You can include more variations by selecting **+ New SKU**.

 ![Catalog Manager Add Product Details](../images/010-en-new-product-details.png)